mristok/terraform-provider-vsphere/website/docs/d/host_pci_device.html.markdown

 [docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ~> **NOTE:** `name_regex`, `class_id`, and `vendor_id` can all be used together.
-* They are evaluated and filter PCI Device results in the above order.
+The above arguments are evaluated and filter PCI Device results in the above order.

 ## Attribute Reference